andyxuca/Zombie-Math-Game/README.md

 # Zombie-Math-Game
-This is a fun zombie game I made with a friend used to test your basic math skills.
+This is a fun zombie game I made used to test your basic math skills.
 Enjoy!

 ---